 Collectively, these subsidiary businesses are known as the MPA Group.
 The MPA offers a number of other commercial functions for music publishers – including our range of widely-used template contracts, our blanket industry agreements, and in our role as the national agent for the dissemination of ISMNs.

-Please visit our FAQs section if you have any questions about music publishing, print music, copyright or a career in music publishing.
+Please visit our FAQs section if you have any questions about music publishing, printed music, copyright or a career in music publishing.

-The MPA’s Articles of Association govern the make-up of our membership, the structure of the organisation, voting and board elections.
-As well as music publishing businesses, the articles also cover Corporate Associate Members.
+The MPA’s Articles of Association govern the structure of the organisation and membership, voting and board elections.
+As well as our MPA Publisher Members, the articles also cover MPA Corporate Associate Members.

 The Music Publishers Association is the trade association for music publishers in the UK.
-We have around 240 members, covering every genre of music.
+We support and act on behalf of our members.
+We have over 200 members covering every genre of music.

 You are now being redirected to the PRS For Music who administer the MCPS